Official websites use .gov

 party in interest

-A party who has standing to be heard by the court in a matter to be decided in the bankruptcy case.
-The debtor, the U.S. trustee or bankruptcy administrator, the case trustee and creditors are parties in interest for most matters.
+A party who has standing to be heard by the court in a matter to be decided in a bankruptcy case.
+The debtor, U.S. Trustee or bankruptcy administrator, case trustee, and creditors are parties in interest for most matters.

 petition preparer